Marketing

 Viral

 Mostly, what’s written about viral marketing is actually about simulating viral propagation via marketing, though the authors don’t necessarily realize that.
 If you have something that has the potential to become viral, you only need effort at the beginning, after that, it takes care of itself.
 A virus mutates to take advantage of a situation.
-After that, it just replicates itself until it needs to mutate again (well ok maybe they mutate for fun too).
+After that, it just replicates itself until it needs to mutate again (well okay, maybe they mutate for fun too).
 The originating virus is usually long gone when some of its offspring produce new mutations.

 Spending money or time on “viral” marketing is like trying to make plants grow by pulling on them.
 Nurture the roots and put them in the light; they’ll grow by themselves.
 Viral marketing is a contradiction.
 Only mad people like Monsanto and biological warfare specialists try to direct viruses.
 What we really want is self-propagation of awareness of our product.
 That requires good design, not marketing.
 If you rely on marketing it’s too late.
 Marketing is propagation by you, only a virus can do viral propagation.
 Make a virus, forget the marketing.